best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 ## User desk instructions

-If your project is very user focussed for one particular task, for example developing a statistic production pipeline for other analysts to execute, it is very important that the code users understand how to appropriately run your code.
+If your project is very user focused for one particular task, for example developing a statistic production pipeline for other analysts to execute, it is very important that the code users understand how to appropriately run your code.

 These instructions should include:

-- How to set up an environment to run your code (including how to install dependencies)
+- How to set up an environment to run your code (including how to install dependencies).
-- How to run your code
+- How to run your code.
-- What outputs (if any) your code or system produces and how these should be interpreted
+- What outputs (if any) your code or system produces and how these should be interpreted.
-- What quality assurance has been carried out and what further quality assurance of outputs is required
+- What quality assurance has been carried out and what further quality assurance of outputs is required.
-- How to maintain your project (including how to update data sources)
+- How to maintain your project (including how to update data sources).

 ## Dependencies